-The main regulation relating to fair employment practices is the Tripartite Guidelines on Fair Employment Practices (TGFEP), which sets out guidelines employers must abide by in recruiting and selecting employees.
+The main regulation relating to fair employment practices is the Tripartite Guidelines on Fair Employment Practices (TGFEP), which sets out guidelines employers must abide by in recruiting and selecting employees under the Fair Consideration Framework (FCF).
 The guidelines are formulated by the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP).
-TAFEP also publishes guidelines on key employment practices such as dismissals, retrenchment and workplace harassment.
+TAFEP also publishes guidelines on key employment practices such as grievance handling, performance management, dismissals, retrenchment and workplace harassment.